Tsche/doxygen-utils/README.md

 # doxygen-utils

 This repository contains various useful helpers for doxygen.
+Please refer to the [documentation](https://tsche.github.io/doxygen-utils/) for examples and usage.

 Currently there is various extensions for doxygen-awesome:
 - [doxygen-awesome-alerts](docs/alerts.md) to support GitHub's alert markers (ie. [!WARNING])